-Website architecture is essentially the hierarchical structure and organization of your web pages.
-It’s about designing your website’s information architecture in a way that bolsters usability.
+Website structure is essentially the hierarchical architecture and organization of your web pages, with all its content and links.
+It’s about designing your website’s information architecture in a way that bolsters usability, in a way that helps:

-Once you map out your website architecture design, the site structure is further refined using elements like breadcrumbs, URL structure, pagination, etc.
+- Once you map out your website architecture design, the site structure is further refined using elements like breadcrumbs, URL structure, pagination, etc.

 You know the website architecture definition, but how is it different from website information architecture?

 The homepage is the root.
-From this root, pages (such as Blog, About, Services, etc.) link out like branches, and those pages may have additional branches sprouting from them.
+From this root, pages (such as Blog, About, Services, etc.) link out like branches and those pages may have additional branches sprouting from them.
 These branches then link to each other.

 Website structuring plays an important role in both search engine optimization (SEO) and customer conversion.